-Have you thought about investing in rental properties?
-Smart investments may give you a surprising return.
+Have you thought about investing in rental units?
+Smart real estate investments may give you a surprising return.

-As with any investment, learning as much as you can beforehand investing is strongly recommended.
+As with any investment property, learning as much as you can about the real estate business beforehand is strongly recommended.
 Knowledge is important when it comes to making good rental property investments.

-When you turn out to be successful, it’s possible to earn a passive income.
+When you turn out to be successful, it’s possible to earn a wealth of cash flow.
 That’s the ultimate goal for many people.
 Receiving a monthly passive income allows you to grow your money and pay off any debt, allowing you to be able to achieve a better work-life balance.